JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Signed in to dc-1 through Remote Desktop.
+- Sign in to dc-1 through Remote Desktop.
-- Waited for the Windows Server desktop to load.
+- Wait for the Windows Server desktop to load.
-- Confirmed that Server Manager opened successfully.
+- Confirm that Server Manager opened successfully.
-- Verified the server was ready for further setup.
+- Verify the server was ready for further setup.

 Explanation:
  Server Manager is the main administrative tool used to install server roles and manage Windows Server services.